 Smokin' Hot Wives & Water to the Soul

-Allow me to rant about this troubling sexist trend.
+Allow me to rant about a troubling sexist trend.

 There have been numerous pieces written in numerous places on the current obsession among evangelical pastors/leaders with talking/tweeting endlessly about their "smokin' hot wives."